An essential guide with best practices

 Deploy Office 365 in POC

-Your company runs perpetual licenses for HCL Domino and HCL Notes, but wants to move to Office 365 subscriptions.
+Let’s say your company runs perpetual licenses for HCL Domino and HCL Notes, but wants to move to Microsoft 365 subscriptions.

 Microsoft offers a huge discount for buying all 50k upfront, but you’d be spending money on almost two-thirds of unused services while you’re still paying for Domino and Notes as well.